truid-app/client-integration/README.md

 - Test Service: `true`

 The Consent Template need the following property:
-- `redirect_uris`: truidtest://complete-signup`
+- `redirect_uris`: `truidtest://complete-signup`

 _Note:_

-The other redirect, `truidtest://complete-signup` is used for app to app flow.
+The redirect `truidtest://complete-signup` is used for app to app flow.
 It uses a custom scheme `truidtest` that only works on a test client.
 Only `https` scheme is allowed for app to app integrations outside test.

 Currently, the process of configuring a service in Truid requires contacting the Truid support and ask for a service to be registered.